-This world-class event drives economic impact to the area in order to improve the trails and open space in the Pikes Peak region for the lasting enjoyment of its residents and visitors.
+This world-class event drives economic impact to the area to fund the improvement of trails and open space in the Pikes Peak region for the lasting enjoyment of residents and visitors.

-Pikes Peak APEX is a project of Pikes Peak Outdoor Recreation Alliance and supports the PPORA Stewardship Fund
+A project of Pikes Peak Outdoor Recreation Alliance, Pikes Peak APEX is a non-profit event that supports the PPORA Stewardship Fund.

 Pikes Peak Outdoor Recreation Alliance is a collaborative of outdoor businesses, nonprofits, government entities, and individuals who recognize the value of our region’s natural and recreation assets to our community both as an economic driver and for our health and well-being and the strength found in working together.
 PPORA’s mission is to strengthen the outdoor recreation industry for the Pikes Peak region through leadership and collaboration.